 Part of why I started this blog is because I have found parenting more challenging than I ever imagined.
 I have some great examples in my life, and I still have felt lost.
 I wonder, if I have these amazing resources in my life, what do people do that don’t have help and advice a phone call away?
 I wanted to become a source to help those seeking to be better in their parenting.
 This blog is me living out a bunch of “I should” moments that I was letting pass me by.
 I needed motivation to be present, and I wanted to inspire others along the ways as I learned tools for play, discipline, positive reinforcement, learning and all of the other things involved in being a mom.

 My husband: A man of many talents.
 He is the first man I loved, yet I didn’t find him until my late 20’s.
 This blog wouldn’t be possible without him – both his support and his mad computer skills.
-He love the Lord.
+He loves the Lord.
 He loves me.
 He loves our kids.
 What more can a woman hope for in life?
-He is smart, handy, talented, fun, a hard worker yet lives of life of balance.
+He is smart, handy, talented, fun, a hard worker yet lives a life of balance.
 I am blessed to call him my husband and best friend.

 Credit Where Credit is Due

 I have little ones.
 I cannot claim expert status.
 Mothering has been the most humbling experience for me.
 I thought, “I have been a teacher, camp counselor, youth group leader, babysitter, private tutor…I got this.”
 Ha!
 Constantly questioning myself and feeling baffled is apparently part of the mother description.
 Luckily, I am surrounded by people who I would consider experts.
 I have mentors.
 I give credits to my parents and my husband’s parents for being amazing role models.
-A lot of “my” parenting tips have actually been handed to me by the Pritchards, godly parents of 11 children. http://www.pritchardministries.org/

 Meaningful Mama is a blog that is written and edited by me, Jodi Durr.
 All opinions and content are mine unless otherwise stated within the post.
 I do approve any content within posts.
 This blog does accept forms of compensation through sponsored posts, advertising, and links to relevant products within a post.
 I take my job and integrity seriously and will give honest reviews and opinions.
 I turn down a lot of sponsored posts because it does not fit my blog or is not a product that inspires me.
 I will continue to live by this policy.
 I work with my advertisers to try and maintain a family friendly environment at Meaningful Mama.
 This may take patience as I weed through brands and advertising that does not match my convictions.